AhmetGkp/Hackerrank-Java-Solutions/README.md

 # Hackerrank-Java-Solutions
-Hackerrank Solutions in Java

-You can find the solutions of Hackerrank Problems here in Java programming language.
+The solutions of the Hackerrank problems in Java programming language.